 Our Thursday visit to the wineries was balm to the soul as we looked over the rows of vineyards each in it’s own Spring blossoming pace depending on the micro climate.
 The warm air gently welcomed us when we stopped to photograph cows and deer along the way.
 We are very fortunate to be so close to such a picturesque wine country.
 There are over 100 tasting rooms nestled along gently rolling hills studded with ancient oak trees and neat rows of beautiful vines that lend this romantic landscape a comforting order.
 Lovely grassy areas sprinkled with wildflowers perfect for a picnic and greeting spring in wine country style.
 Perhaps upon our next visit we will take a picnic basket and do just that!

 So now that we had the perfect wine selected, we enjoyed the not quite traditional St. Patrick’s Day dinner of Pork and Cabbage with Riesling.
 We may not have found the pot of gold tonight, but this meal certainly makes you feel like you found the end of a tasty rainbow.

-Wine Pairing: Gainey Vineyard Riesling, Santa Ynez Valley California with floral and stone fruit aromas and a hint of pear.
+Food & Wine Pairing: Gainey Vineyard Riesling, Santa Ynez Valley California with floral and stone fruit aromas and a hint of pear.